How to Improve Your Hair Health This September

 The Bottom Line

 Take care of your hair by taking care of your body.
 What you eat and drink can really influence your hair health, so look beyond products.
+The Kroma 5-Day Reset is the perfect complement to a healthy hair routine, containing more than 10 delicious superfoods rich in protein, collagen, antioxidants, vitamins and minerals.

 There’s no better time than now to start your hair health journey, as September is National Self-Care month.
 So give your hair a little TLC this month and rock every hairstyle confidently.